ewdlop/Next-Generation-Captial-Punishment/README.md

 -

-- feed you to wild aniamls like wolfs
+- feed you to wild animals like wolfs

-- create a person with same idenity and replace the crimnal
+- create a person with same identity and replace the criminal

+- human centipede